 So far we have seen that WordPress and WooCommerce are free – although we may want to enhance them with some paid templates and plugins.
 What is available to address the CRM, MAP and Portal requirements, complete with the close integration required between them?

 To solve exactly this requirement, at 1CRM we are building the 1CRM Customer Connection portal which will be a WordPress plugin.
-Available this winter, it will integrate with both 1CRM and Lead Guerrilla to provide a cost-effective CRM/Portal/MAP combo to work with WordPress and WooCommerce.
+Available this winter, it will integrate with both 1CRM for small businesses and Lead Guerrilla to provide a cost-effective CRM/Portal/MAP combo to work with WordPress and WooCommerce.
 With these five systems orchestrated to work together right out of the box, you don’t need to pay for any expensive custom integration, and you get a website and business platform that compares well against anything the big guys can throw at you.

 If the solution described above sounds like what you need, check out the various links provided or drop us a line at email@example.com.